laravel/wayfinder/readme.md

 });
 ```

-## Generate Command
+## Generating TypeScript Definitions

-To generate TypeScript:
+The `wayfinder:generate` command can be used to generate TypeScript definitions for your routes and controller methods:

 ```
 php artisan wayfinder:generate